Code-Institute-Submissions/patrickpulfer-code_institute_Interactive_Frontend_Development_Milestone_Project_May/README.md

 Note: You will have the extract the contents of your .zip file with your OS's decompression tool.
 [7zip](https://www.7-zip.org/download.html) is a good alternative.

 Once unzipped, look for the index.html file and double click it.
+<br><br>

 ## Credits

 ### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- Covid-19 data has been sourced from [Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data).
+- Covid-19 related news has been sourced from [Mediastack](https://mediastack.com/).

 ### Media

-- The photos used in this site were obtained from ...
+- The Logo has been created in [Placeit](https://placeit.net/), a branding service I've used in the past
+- The picture replacing empty news items has been taken from [Pixbay](https://pixabay.com/illustrations/stop-corona-virus-coronavirus-mask-5032778/), a free images & royalty free stock pictures website

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from [Worldmeter](https://www.worldometers.info/coronavirus/), a website I personally visit almost daily.
+I hope to contribute to the world by spreading the news and current status of the current pandemic